 The taproots bust through heavy soil, and a bonus to planting them is that they’re edible!

-Short-season annual varieties like Imperial Star or Colorado Red Star are quick-growing and can yield a harvest of edible flower buds from midsummer to mid-fall.
+Short-season annual varieties like Imperial Star or Green Globe are quick-growing and can yield a harvest of edible flower buds from midsummer to mid-fall.

 Harvest at bud stage, then chop and drop the entire plant in place to make quick mulch and build soil in place.
 Leave the roots to decompose.

 Note: Artichoke is related to thistle, and the plants are spiny.
 I wear rose pruning gloves to handle the plants.

 #2: Daikon Radish (Raphanus sativus)